DavidLucha/StimControl/README.md

 - [x] get session loading working
 - [x] FIX SAVING - currently only coming in two columns.
 - [ ] add parametrised analog outputs - ramp, noise, sine
+- [ ] for arbitrary outputs, put some check that rates line up
 - [ ] Clean up SaveComponentConfig - you don't need to search for the daq, you have all the params already.
 Just return the config file.
 - [ ] Live preview!
 Look into data linking below
 - [ ] add config for primary vs secondary (hardware-triggered) daqs?